nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     }
 ```
 ### Exceptions
-Handles errors such as unrecognised user commands and improper parameters by calling UI to print error messages that prompt user to type in correct commands/parameters
+The `FoodoramaException` class is responsible for handling errors such as unrecognised user commands and
+improper parameters.
+It does so by calling the `Ui` class to print error messages that prompt the User to
+type in correct Commands/Parameters

-### Command abstraction
+### Command Abstraction

 ![](images/command.png)

-* Different Command Classes that perform different tasks by calling various functions of Objects
+* Different Command Classes that perform different tasks by calling various functions of the Object Classes
-* All inherit from an abstract Command class with one execute method that takes a Arraylist<String> as input
+* All inherit from an abstract `Command` class with one execute method that takes an Arraylist<String> as input

 ## Product scope

+Provides Developers with insights into our intended customers and the background to the problem to which
+*Food-O-Rama* finds a solution.
 ### Target User Profile

 Restaurant owners who will delegate their Inventory Management to Managers who are fast typists with experience in using